 Mode of study

-The programme is part-time and runs over two years.
+The course is part-time and runs over two years.
 You will study one online module every eight weeks and, in addition, you will research and write a thesis during your second year.
-The programme content is extensive and varied, and includes both mandatory and optional modules.
+The course content is extensive and varied, and includes both mandatory and optional modules.
 These include:

 - Software Engineering